Modeling Task Effects in Human Reading with Neural Network-based Attention: Experiment 1

 \subsubsection{Materials}

 Twenty newspaper texts were selected from the DeepMind question answering corpus~\citep{hermann_teaching_2015}.
 Ten texts were taken from the CNN section of the corpus and the other ten texts from the Daily Mail section.
 Texts were selected so that they were comparable in length and represented a balanced selection of topics.
 Text lengths ranged from 149 to 805 words (mean 323 words).
 Two additional texts were selected as practice items.
+All texts were selected from the test partition, which we did not use for training any of the neural models described in this article.

 For each text, a question and the correct answer were selected from the corpus.
 In the DeepMind corpus, questions are formulated as sentences with a blank to be completed with a named entity so that a statement implied by the text is obtained.
 An example is the following question for the text in Figure~\ref{fig:heatmap-human}: